daaru00/serverless-plugin-dynamodb/README.md

 [![npm](https://img.shields.io/npm/v/serverless-plugin-dynamodb.svg)](https://www.npmjs.com/package/serverless-plugin-dynamodb)

 A [serverless](https://serverless.com) plugin to easily create DynamoDB tables from configurations files.
+This plugin will also edit the Lambda Role to allow any operations on created tables.

 ## Usage